Current algebras from QP-manifolds in general dimensions: Summary and outlook

 \subsection{Acknowledgments}

 We would like to thank Pavol \v{S}evera for useful comments on the preliminary version of the manuscript.
 X.X.~is especially grateful to Anton Alekseev for inspiring conversations and helpful suggestions in writing this paper.
-N.I.~is supported by the grant of Maskawa Institute.
+N.I.~is supported by the grant of Maskawa Institute and by JSPS Grants-in-Aid for Scientific Research Number 22K03323.
 X.X.~is supported by the grant PDFMP$2_{-}$141756 of the Swiss National Science Foundation.